SetBased/phing-extensions/README.md

 ## Dos and Don'ts
-* Do use compressAndHash for better performance of your website.
+* Do use minimizeAndHashTask for better performance of your website.
-* Don't run compressAndHash directly on your sources.
+* Don't run minimizeAndHashTask directly on your sources.
 Copy all relevant files of your project to a build directory first.

 # License